dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 ### Equivalence

 Note that two vector types are equivalent when they have equivalent item types and have identical dimensionality information.
-To test for compatibility, instead of equivalence, in the sense that the total `VectorSize` should be the same, use the `SameSizeAndItem` method instead of the Equals method (see the `DataViewType` code below).
+We might however say that two vector types with dimensions `{6}` and `{3,2}`, and the same item type, are compatible, in the sense that `VBuffer` of length `6` are both legal values for those types.
+To test for compatibility, a looser concept, one would check the vector `Size` and `ItemType`s are the same.

 ### Representation Type